Semicolonstartingtexts/conversationhubstandards/outline.md

 Lobby-Bound System Commands

-Focus on…, Request… of…
+Focus on…, …Apply…, Request… of…

 Zone-Bound System Commands

-Focus on and apply..., Request… of…, Make a way..., Lose the way/ways...,
+Focus on..., …Apply…, Request… of…, Make a way..., Lose the way/ways...,

 Declaring System Commands